 Friday, October 21, 2022

 Media Contact: Kaylie Wehr | Coordinator, Marketing and Public Relations | 405-744-6740 | firstname.lastname@example.org

 Dr. Miruthula Tamil Selvan was awarded the Otto S. Cox Fellowship in Genetics Research.
-The Cox Fellowship supports outstanding OSU graduate students with a proven record of research in genetics from any disciplinary or interdisciplinary program.
+The Cox Fellowship supports outstanding Oklahoma State University graduate students with a proven record of research in genetics from any disciplinary or interdisciplinary program.

-Selvan is Ph.D. student in the Department of Veterinary Pathobiology at the Oklahoma State University College of Veterinary Medicine.
+Selvan is a Ph.D. student in the Department of Veterinary Pathobiology at the OSU College of Veterinary Medicine.